Matajur/goit-neo-react-extra-hw/README.md

 # Tier 4.
-Module 1: Mastering Front-End Development with React
+Module 4: Mastering Front-End Development with React

-## Topic 13 - Asynchronous Redux

-## Topic 14 - Optimization of selectors
+## Extra Topic - Working with users and authorization

 ## Homework